 Sandy: "Dog sledding, flightseeing, jet boating, horseback riding, a museum, and a great ranger station.
 It's nice to have National Historic Register buildings in town.
 There's interesting info in front of each."

-Geri: "Check out the art galleries: Steve Gilroy (photos); Dave Totten (watercolors); the Alaska Artisan co—op (photos, drawings, beadwork, metal and wood work); and Denali Photos (scenery and mostly McKinley)."
+Geri: "Check out the art galleries: Steve Gilroy (photos); Dave Totten (watercolors); the Alaska Artisan co—op (photos, drawings, beadwork, metal and wood work); and Denali Photos."

 Charlene: "We have a lot of hiking trails—my favorite is driving up by the Earth Station and walking along the ridgeline.
-You get views of McKinley and come out by the lodge.
+You get views of Denali (Mt.
+McKinley) and come out by the lodge.
 It's very easy, probably a few hours."

 Geri: "One afternoon and the next day, then go on to Denali.
 Two to three days would be great—take a day trip to the park and come back."